Don’t you find it odd that most “marketing secrets” are just common sense these days?

 There’s a good chance that your execution is off.
-And because of that, it’s time to find out where your bottleneck(s) is/are.
+And because of that, it’s time to find out where your bottlenecks are.

-See, before you can expect your macro conversion (the end goal you want to take place), many micro conversions need to take place.
+See, before users can complete a macro conversion (the end goal you want to take place), many micro conversions need to take place.

-Most of the time, these micro conversions are linear in nature, so it makes it easy for you to locate, diagnose, and fix the issue.
+Most of the time these micro conversions are linear in nature, so it’s easy for you to locate, diagnose, and fix the issue.

 If you’re in the lead gen or SaaS space and use lead capture forms on your landing pages, then you’re familiar with the steps a visitor must take leading up to the macro conversion happening.

 When you’re tracking your micro conversions you can quickly see that it might not be the landing page that has a problem.
 It could be the ads, or the visitors you’re attracting, or even the order of your form fields.